The intermediate level statistics in dynamically localized chaotic eigenstates: Billiard

-\be \Delta \psi + k^2 \psi =0, \ee with the Dirichlet boundary condition $\psi=0$ on the boundary $\partial{\cal B}$.
+The quantum mechanics is determined by the stationary Schr\"odinger equation which in appropriate units is just the Helmholtz equation for the billiard domain ${\cal B}$, \be \Delta \psi + k^2 \psi =0, \ee with the Dirichlet boundary condition $\psi=0$ on the boundary $\partial{\cal B}$.
 The energy eigenvalues $E_j=k_j^2$, $j=1,2,3,\dots$ define the energy spectrum of the billiard, and after spectral unfolding, based on the Weyl formula with perimeter corrections (see e.g. \cite{Stoe}), we study its statistical properties.
 The total spectrum can be conceptually decomposed into regular and chaotic eigenstates.
 The further we are in the semiclassical regime, the ``cleaner" is this separation.
 The physical separation is possible by looking at the structure of the Wigner functions \cite{Wig1932}, or better, Husimi functions \cite{Hus1940} (which are Gaussian averaged Wigner functions).
 In doing this for a great number of eigenstates we first introduce quantum representation analogous to the classical one.
-To this end we remind that the {\em boundary function} $u(s)$, which is the normal derivative of $\psi ({\bf r})$ on the boundary at the point $s$,
+To this end we remind that the {\em boundary function} $u(s)$, which is the normal derivative of $\psi ({\bf r})$ on the boundary at the point $s$, $u(s) = {\bf n}\cdot \nabla_{{\bf r}} \psi \left({\bf r}(s)\right)$, where ${\bf n}$ is the unit outward vector normal to the boundary at position $s$, uniquely determines the solution $\psi ({\bf r})$ at any point in the interior of ${\cal B}$, by the relation (see e.g. \cite{BerWil1984}) \be \psi_j({\bf r}) = - \oint dt\; u_j(t)\; G\left({\bf r},{\bf r}(t)\right). \ee Thus, in certain analogy to the classical mechanics, the quantum mechanics is completely described by the boundary functions $u_j(s)$. $G({\bf r},{\bf r'}) = -\frac{i}{4} H_0^{(1)}(k|{\bf r}-{\bf r'}|)$, is the free particle Green function, where $H_0^{(1)} (x)$ is the Hankel function.